4.8 Strategy Discussions and Section 47 Enquiries

 - Any decisions about taking immediate action should be kept under constant review.

-- During this time, the Referral Assessment and Intervention Team must decide on any immediate action to be taken, to protect the child in conjunction with Police Protection Investigation Unit;
+- During this time, the allocated team, or Assessment Service if not open to Children’s Services, must decide on any immediate action to be taken to protect the child in conjunction with the Police Child Abuse Team;

-- The child must be seen and spoken to (observed for non-verbal children), within twenty-four hours of the Referral to Surrey Children's Services;
+- The child must be seen and spoken to (observed for non-verbal children), within 24 hours of the Strategy Discussion;

-- For allegations of penetrative sexual abuse, the Strategy Discussion/Meeting must be held on the day the Referral is received if this is required to ensure forensic evidence;
+- For allegations of sexual abuse, the Strategy Discussion with SARC (Sexual assault Referral Centre) must be held on the day the Referral is received if this is required to ensure forensic evidence;

-- When emergency action is or has been taken by the Police or Surrey Children's Services, the Strategy Discussion must be held within 1 working day;
+- When emergency action is or has been taken by the Police or Surrey Children's Social Care, the Strategy Discussion must be held within 1 working day;

-- If the child is in a hospital setting and there are child protection concerns a Strategy Discussion/Meeting must take place within that setting before the child leaves it;
+- If the child is in a hospital setting and there are child protection concerns a Strategy Discussion must take place within that setting before the child leaves it;

 3. When a Face-to-Face Meeting is required

-A Strategy Discussion may take place at a meeting or by other means (for example, by telephone).
+A Strategy Discussion may take place at a meeting (face to face or virtual).
 In complex types of maltreatment a meeting is likely to be the most effective way of discussing the child's welfare and planning future action.

 Face-to-face meetings must be held when there: